Charlie Power (Canadian football): Professional career

-Power was selected by the Calgary Stampeders in the fourth round of the 2013 CFL Draft with the 28th overall pick as a fullback and was signed on May 21.
+Power was selected by the Calgary Stampeders in the fourth round of the 2013 CFL draft with the 28th overall pick as a fullback and was signed on May 21.
 He practiced with the team at training camp in 2013 before deciding to return to the University of Saskatchewan for a year.
 On January 8, 2014, Power re-signed with the Stampeders, where he spent the majority of the season on the practice roster.
 He made his CFL debut on September 1, 2014, in the Labour Day Classic against the Edmonton Eskimos.
 Power went on to play in one more game that season, but recorded no statistics.
 In Calgary's first preseason game of 2015 against the BC Lions, Power recorded four tackles and a forced fumble.

 Power re-signed with the Stampeders on January 11, 2021.
+He retired after the 2023 season.

-Coaching
+Coaching career

 Power returned to the Holy Trinity Academy to coach at his former high school in the fall of 2014, where he coached linebackers.
 He continued in this position in 2015, switching to coach receivers and the special teams.